topsy-13/NAS_pretesting/Epoch-Based Evolution (EBE)/EBE_thoughts.md

 **Incorporating Model Complexity in Selection** Instead of only ranking by raw performance, you could penalize architectures with excessive parameters (to favor efficiency).

+# Now, how to create the testing for the identified architectures?
+## Extract the best models
+Done
+## Create the model based on those parameters
+Pending
+## Train the model by ES
+Pending
+## Store their results
+Pending

+# Analyze the difference bw those ones and a random search.
+Hella Pending